AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Introduction

-However, these two previous works modify only the first-order momentum, and the second-order momentum, which also usually appears in the Adam-like optimizers, is updated by the basic EMA. \cite{ilboudo2020robust} motivated this choice by relying on the fact that the corresponding smoothness parameter $\beta_2$ is usually set to be large and therefore has the potential to reduce the effects of noise.
-Unfortunately, such design induces a modeling discrepancy between the Student's t-distribution model applied for the first-order moment and the Gaussian distribution applied to the second moment.
-Similarly, although the latest version makes the degrees of freedom adjustable, it is unclear whether the heuristic adjustment violates the other assumptions and/or interferes with the other parts of the algorithm.
-In the end, the lack of a unified derivation of the algorithm as a noise-robust optimizer could allow potential problems to be included.
+To address such noise and robustly conduct efficient gradient updates, previous studies have proposed the detection and exclusion of the aberrant gradients affected by noise.
+In particular, recognizing that the conventional exponential moving average (EMA) momentum used in recent Adam-like optimizers is sensitive to noise owing to its association with a Gaussian distribution, \cite{ilboudo2020robust} and \cite{ilboudo2021adaptive} introduced a novel momentum algorithm called \textit{t-momentum} that is derived from the Student's t-distribution.
+However, the t-momentum approach lacks a unified derivation of all its algorithm components, as described in section~\ref{sec:prev_work}, leading to certain limitations in its application.

-This paper therefore proposes the \textit{Adaptive T-distribution estimated robust moments} algorithm, called AdaTerm, with a unified derivation of all the distribution parameters based on their gradients for online maximum likelihood estimation of the Student's t-distribution.
-AdaTerm introduces adaptive step sizes specifically chosen to turn the gradient-based update of the statistics into an interpolation between the past statistics values and the update amounts.
-Such adaptive step sizes also allow the smoothness parameters $\beta$ to be common for all the involved statistics.
-In addition, since the gradient of the degrees of freedom in the multi-dimensional case has been reported to not be consistent with our expectation (briefly stated, it is too small; see details in~\cite{ley2012value}), it is appropriately approximated as in the one-dimensional case where our expectation holds.
-This approximated value can also be used as the upper bound.
-As expected, AdaTerm can obtain the following qualitative behaviors from the above implementations: if the given gradients are considered aberrant, it reinforces the robustness while excluding the gradients; otherwise, it relaxes the robustness to facilitate updates.
+This paper presents a novel \textit{Adaptive T-distribution estimated robust moments} algorithm, AdaTerm\footnote{Code available at https://github.com/kbys-t/adaterm}, that addresses the limitations of previous approaches by offering a unified derivation of all the distribution parameters based on their gradients for an online maximum likelihood estimation of the Student's t-distribution.
+AdaTerm introduces adaptive step sizes, transforming the gradient-based update of the statistics into an interpolation mechanism between past statistics values and the update amounts.
+Such adaptive step sizes allow smoothness parameters $\beta$ to be common for all the involved statistics.
+This is enabled by AdaTerm's comprehensive integration of the diagonal Student's t-distribution, allowing the scale estimator to involve every entry and avoiding the independent estimation of scale entries for each variable as in the diagonal Gaussian distribution.
+In addition, AdaTerm appropriately approximates the gradient of the degrees-of-freedom in the multi-dimensional case based on the behavior observed in the one-dimensional case (since it has been reported that the degrees-of-freedom was unintuitively small in multiple dimensions; see details in~\cite{ley2012value}).